macalinao/ian-website/posts/2017-12-08-why-eos-will-overtake-ethereum-in-high-performance-smart-contracts.md

 title: Why EOS will overtake Ethereum in high performance smart contracts
 ---

 I've always been a huge fan of Ethereum; however, it has some shortcomings, as recently made evident by [CryptoKitties](http://www.bbc.com/news/technology-42237162).
+In this blog post, I will introduce EOS and explain how it will solve many of Ethereum's current problems.

+## What is EOS and DPoS?

+Similar to Ethereum, EOS is a blockchain platform supporting smart contracts.
+It differs from Ethereum mainly by its consensus algorithm: DPoS.

+Ethereum blocks are generated just like Bitcoin in that it requires miners to compute hashes to compete in finding a block (proof of work).
+Similar to Bitcoin, there is a limit to how big a block can be, which allows for anyone to be able to run a full node.

+EOS, on the other hand, uses nodes that are voted on called "block producers" which are in charge of processing transactions into blocks.
+There is no block size limit, and block producers can be massive datacenters processing many transactions in parallel.
+Due to this, not everyone is intended to be able to run a full node; however, the system has much greater performance as a result.

+## Ethereum vs EOS

 There are many problems with Ethereum **in its current state** that EOS has solutions for, which I will list some of below.